sixeyed/docker-windows-workshop/part-4.md

 In Docker all containers look the same, whether they're running ASP.NET WebForms apps in Windows or .NET Core console apps in Linux - and you can expose metrics from containers to give you a single dashboard for the performance of all your containers.

-In this section we'll add metrics to the solution using [Prometheus](http://prometheus.io) -a popular open-source monitoring server, and [Grafana](https://grafana.com) - a dashboard that plugs into Prometheus.
+In this section we'll add metrics to the solution using [Prometheus](http://prometheus.io) - a popular open-source monitoring server, and [Grafana](https://grafana.com) - a dashboard that plugs into Prometheus.
 We'll run those new components in Docker Windows containers too.

 ## Steps